What Do Seventh-day Adventists Believe About Baptism?

 Similar to how weddings celebrate the union of people pledging their lives to one another, or how birthday parties celebrate another year of human life, baptism celebrates one of the greatest joys we can fathom—that Jesus died for us, cleansed us of our sins, and rose again so that we may also inherit eternal life with Him.

-“If you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved.”
-(Romans 10:9)
+“If you confess with your mouth the Lord Jesus and believe in your heart that God has raised Him from the dead, you will be saved” (Romans 10:9, NKJV).

 It is after accepting the Gospel—through faith—that believers can choose to make this public declaration of faith by having an immersive baptism blessed by the Father, Son, and Holy Spirit.

-Then, those believers rise up from the water a new person in Christ.
+Then, those believers rise up from the water as new persons in Christ.

 Do you want to make that choice, too?
 Sign up here to begin Bible studies!